davedsilvaofficial/qtlog/docs/QT-Coding-SOP.md

 ## Execution Discipline — Copy-Button Exclusivity

+## Execution Discipline — Immediate Post-Change Verification

+**Rule:**
+After ANY modification to code or documentation, the assistant MUST immediately require and perform a minimal verification test before proceeding.

+**Requirements:**
+- Verification MUST occur in the same interaction cycle as the change.
+- Assistant MUST present a concrete verification command or request a screenshot/output.
+- Assistant MUST explicitly wait for verification before proposing next steps.
+- No roadmap or follow-on work may be executed until verification succeeds.

+**Rationale:**
+- Prevents silent regressions.
+- Enforces correctness over momentum.
+- Creates an auditable proof-of-work trail.

+**Enforcement:**
+- Skipping verification is an SOP violation.
+- Operator may halt execution immediately.
+- Assistant must restate verification steps before continuing.

 **Rule:**
 All options presented by the assistant MUST be delivered inside copy-ready command blocks.
 Manual copying by the operator is prohibited.